top of page

 Lorraine Daston

-Director Emeritus of the Max Planck Institute for the History of Science, Berlin, Permanent Fellow of the Wissenschaftskolleg zu Berlin, regular visiting professor in the Committee on Social Thought at the University of Chicago, a fellow of the American Academy of Arts and Sciences and member of the American Philosophical Society, the German National Academy of Sciences, and corresponding member of the British Academy
+Director Emerita of the Max Planck Institute for the History of Science, Berlin, Permanent Fellow of the Wissenschaftskolleg zu Berlin, regular visiting professor in the Committee on Social Thought at the University of Chicago, a fellow of the American Academy of Arts and Sciences and member of the American Philosophical Society, the German National Academy of Sciences, and corresponding member of the British Academy

 Linda Elkins-Tanton